commercialprogression/drupal_starter_kit/README.md

 Drupal Starter Kit
 =====================

-Drupal Starter Kit is a collection of scripts to aid in local Drupal development on Ubuntu 12.04.
-These scripts have only been tested on a clean 32-bit Ubuntu 12.04 install.
-Please use at your own risk.
+Drupal Starter Kit is a collection of scripts to aid in local Drupal development on Ubuntu.
+If you version of Ubuntu ships with Apache 2.4, please use the apach24 branch.

 Contents
 ====================